Economists in the Austrian School approach their analysis by looking at human behavior, and how human action by itself creates and regulates markets.

 A libertarian focus on equality mostly focuses on the notion of equal rights and justice systems must operate in a way that maintains these rights.

-Evolutionary psychologists use the underlying concept of natural selection and evolution to study and attempt to explain human behavior and decision-making.
+Evolutionary psychologists use the underlying concept of evolution to study and attempt to explain human behavior and decision-making.

 Existentialist philosophy focuses on the individual.
 Its moral implications, while sometimes criticized, can also have uses for libertarian thought.